GuardiaN123321/mishura-docs/privacy-policy.md

 - **Profile Information**: Name, avatar photo, date of birth that you provide when setting up your profile.
 - **Phone Number** (optional): If you choose to add your phone number, it allows your friends to find you in the app.
 - **Wishlist Data**: Events, wishes, photos, links, and comments you create in the app.
-- **Device Contacts**: With your permission, we access your device contacts to help you find friends who use MISHURA.
+- **Device Contacts**: With your permission, we access your device contacts to help you find friends who use MISHURA App.
 Phone numbers are hashed before being compared with our database.
 - **Device Information**: Device type, operating system version for app functionality and troubleshooting.

 ### 2. How We Use Your Information